Close Menu

 WHAT IS DEMENTIA?

 Dementia is not a specific disease.
-Instead, dementia is a group of impairments that effect your brain’s neurological health.
-For example, you may have dementia if you have memory loss and poor judgment over a period of time.
+Instead, dementia is a group of conditions that effect your brain’s neurological health.
+For example, you may have dementia if you have ongoing memory loss and poor judgment.
 Additionally, dementia usually involves a progressive decline in your cognitive function, memory, and language skills.
 Dementia interferes with your ability to perform daily functions.
 Also, it can also affect your personality.

-Dementia can be disabling.
+Dementia symptoms can keep you from working.
 However, for the SSA to pay you benefits, your condition needs to prevent you from working for more than 12 months.
-If you cannot work 40 hours a week due to your dementia symptoms, you should apply for Social Security Disability (SSD/SSDI) or Supplemental Security Income (SSI) benefits.
+If you cannot work 40 hours a week due to your dementia symptoms, then you should apply for Social Security Disability (SSD/SSDI) or Supplemental Security Income (SSI) benefits.

-You can apply online for benefits at Social Security’s website.
+You can file an application for both SSDI and SSI benefits on Social Security’s website.
 Applying is easy to do.
-However, if you need help, we can help you apply.
-Find out more about applying for benefits here.
+However, if you need help, then we can help you.
+Find out about filing for SSD benefits.

 DEMENTIA STATISTICS WORLDWIDE